pammacdotnet/TypstPaper/paper.typ

   align: (_, y) => if y == 0 { center + horizon } else { auto },
   row-gutter: 4pt,
   grid.header(..(typst, LaTeX).map(strong)),
-  code-block(affine-typst),
-  code-block(affine-latex),
+  code-block(affine-typst), code-block(affine-latex),
 )) <tab:LaTeXvTypst>

-Focusing on the renderer and local installs, Typst offers significantly faster and incremental compilation times, often completing in milliseconds, which allows for shockingly fast instant previews (under the so called _Doherty threshold_ @Doherty82).
-The compiler (tackled in @sec:compiler) is a single lightweight binary that, when necessary, downloads external packages on-demand, keeping installations minimal and secure.
-All operations take place in userland (no need for admin priviledges).
+In @tab:LaTeXvTypst, it is shown a side-by-side example of the same TeX and Typst code and whose output is rendered in @fig:affine.

 #figure(
   {